-This is built into The Blue Notebooks’ very architecture. ‘‘On The Nature Of Daylight’ uses a palindromic structure, so the present and the past coexist.”
-This track has since become the album’s most prominent and best-known, most notably due to its pivotal inclusion in Martin Scorsese’s Shutter Island and more recently Denis Villeneuve’s award-winning winning film ‘Arrival’, whose palindromic narrative, ideas on non-linear time and blurred visions of experiences, matched Max’s music perfectly.
+‘On The Nature Of Daylight’ is the album’s most prominent and best-known track, most notably due to its pivotal inclusion in Martin Scorsese’s Shutter Island and more recently Denis Villeneuve’s award-winning winning film Arrival.

 ‘a sublime piece of art that offers shelter from the world; a quiet, closed-off space where one can reflect on society’s greatest afflictions.’

 a high-point of the composer’s practice as well as a perfect entry point into his body of work.